-Notice: All courts will be closed on Monday, February 18, 2019 in observance of PRESIDENTS' DAY, except Municipal Court's Arraignment Court, Bail Acceptance and the filing of Emergency Protection from Abuse Petitions at the Stout Center for Criminal Justice, 1301 Filbert St.
+Notice: All courts will be closed on Friday, April 19, 2019 in observance of GOOD FRIDAY, except Municipal Court's Arraignment Court, Bail Acceptance and the filing of Emergency Protection from Abuse Petitions at the Stout Center for Criminal Justice, 1301 Filbert St.

 The Civil Section has jurisdiction over actions at law and equity along with appeals from Municipal Court and certain administrative agencies and boards.
 The Trial Division Civil Section has jurisdiction over civil claims involving amounts in excess of $10,000.
 The variety of civil actions that may be brought in the Trial Division Civil Section includes Negligence, Contract and Equity Action.

 Judges are assigned to specific civil programs and maintain judicial control and direction over the civil operations pertaining to their assignments.
 The judges are busy and should not be burdened by clerical and administrative problems that are the responsibility of the Office of Civil Administration or the Civil Office of Judicial Records.
 Questions pertaining to such problems should be addressed by the court administrative officers, manager, and clerks within the appropriate office